Another one. Oh dear. This might be getting out of hand.

 Recall again the basic structure of the Matoran Noun System: particles placed before, after, or around the noun which indicate the purpose of the noun in a sentence.
 Thus far, we have seen the first three of these particles—the Case Particles—dealing with the grammatical roles of Subject, Object, and Possession.
 Six particles remain, and these are split into two groups: Motion and Time/Location.
 We'll deal with the first group here.

 The three-fold particle structure is repeated for particles indicating Motion.
 Otherwise, the Motion particles are rather straightforward.

-, placed before the noun, specifies motion toward, at, or into a noun.
-The plural form is nii
+The particle ii, placed before the noun, specifies motion toward, at, or into a noun.
+The plural form is nii.

 This concludes the discussion of particles expressing Motion.

 Lastly in this lesson, I’d like to lay out some simple sentences, using vocabulary referenced in previous lessons.